OakInn/ysLineidGen/README.md

 Program collects all the files in folder(s) (recursively) by file extension(s).
 *Both folder path and file extension(s) are user specified*.
 Creates backup copies (*WIP - Arguments*).
 Processes data in files line-by-line.
-Finds all lineIDs that already exist and
+Finds all lineIDs that already exist and checks:
-checks:
 1. that they are of valid hexadecimal type.
    If not - log as conflict.
 2. that existing lineID is unique through all the files.
    If not - log as conflict.
-In case user decided not to resolve existing conflicts and they were found - program will terminate.
+In case user decided not to resolve existing conflicts and they were found - program will terminate (*WIP - process termination*).
 If user defined to resolve conflicts, or there were none found - program will then analyze the data again.
 This time it will:
-1. Check if it has lineID:
+    - Check if line has lineID:
-    1. If there is a lineID:
+      - if there is a lineID:
-        1. Check if it is present among the conflicts:
+        - check if it is present among the conflicts:
-            1. If among conflicts:
+          - if among conflicts:
-                1. Look to the value of "compat" parameter and generate corresponding new lineID
+            - look to the value of "compat" parameter and generate corresponding new lineID
-            2. If not among conflicts:
+          - if not among conflicts:
-                1. Check if its length complies with "compat" parameter:
+            - check if its length complies with "compat" parameter:
-                    1. if complies - go to the next line
+              - if complies - go to the next line
-                    2. if does not comply - generate corresponding new lineID
+              - if does not comply - generate corresponding new lineID
-    2. If there is no lineID present:
+      - If there is no lineID present:
-        1. Decide if the line needs it:
+        - decide if the line needs it:
-            1. If does not need line ID - skip the line
+          - if does not need line ID - skip the line
-            2. If does need line ID - check "newcompat" parameter value and generate corresponding new lineID
+          - if does need line ID - check "newcompat" parameter value and generate corresponding new lineID
-2. Change the line in accordance with the result of step 1 above (if needed).
+1. Change the line in accordance with the results of previous steps above (if needed).
 Line formatting is kept as it was.
-3. Re-write files with new data.
+4. Re-write files with new data.
-4. Provide results and metrics
+5. Provide results and metrics (*WIP*)

-## How to run the code

-In terminal:
-1. **READ THROUGH INFORMATION BELOW**.
-2. navigate to folder which contains SetLineid.py file.
-3. Run command "python.exe SetLineid.py".

-### INFORMATION BELOW
+## INFORMATION BELOW
-In SetLineid.py file there are some parameters, which should be revised:
+In *SetLineid.py* file there are some parameters, which should be revised:
 1. **variable "path"** - path to the folder with files.
-*example "C:/folderName/folderName/", "C:\\folderName\\folderName\\"*
+*example "/etc/folderName/folderName/", "C:\\folderName\\folderName\\"*
 2. **variable "fileExt"**- set/list of file extensions.
-*example {".txt", ".yarn"}*
+*example {".yarn", ".yarn.txt"}*
 3. **generatorArguments** - parameters and their values.
 *example {"compat": "yarn", "resolve": "long", "newcompat": "yarn"}*